brunscii/astro-blog-site/src/content/blog/APlusTerms/Networking/Ethernet/TwistedPair.md

 Cat 5e is a cheap alterative to Cat 6 for short runs or slower networks.
 If you need a cable for connecting devices at gigabit speed then Cay 5e will work just fine.
 It is not recommended for newer networks since most routers and computers support 2.5Gbps now.

-If your internet is not faster than 1Gbps then do you need a faster cable?
+#### If your internet is not faster than 1Gbps then do you need a faster cable?

 The answer is that is depends on your network.
 If you do not need to transfer files between devices then Cat 5e should work for you.
 If you have a NAS or multiple devices communicating, and you have a faster than gigabit NIC, then you should consider faster cables.
 If you want to build a network that has more room to grow, then you should also consider a newer cable.

+### Cat 6 and Cat 6a

+Cat 6 is a standard that is backwards compatible with Cat 5/5e and Cat 3, but allows for a much faster transfer rate.
+Cat 6 runs at 10 Gbps upto 250 MHz over 55 meters and Cat 6a can run at 10 Gbps upto 500 MHz at 100 meters.

+The advantage of Cat 6 is the higher speeds and the use of the same connector, making it universally recommended for most newer networks.